 Pregnancy is a wonderful, magical time in a woman’s life.
 Unfortunately, not everyone shares in that thought.
 Women across the country routinely face discrimination at work during their pregnancy.
 Sometimes, this illegal practice is so subtle it’s difficult to recognize.
 Here are some of the top examples to help you know if your employer is treating you like they should.

 The most blatant example is being fired when you’ve done nothing to warrant it.
 Unfortunately, there are all too many managers that believe a pregnant woman can’t do her job.
-If you’re fired for no other reason than your obvious pregnancy, then you can seek legal action against your employer.
+According to lawyer firm DePaolo & Zadeikis if you’re fired for no other reason than your obvious pregnancy, then you can seek legal action against your employer.

 However, your employer can choose to be sneaky about how they fire you.
 They may change their attitude towards you, making work so unenjoyable that you would rather quit.
 They could set unreasonable expectations that were never a part of your job previously, write you up for ridiculous things, or anything else that might lead to an unjust termination.